-Preparing For A Season of Temporary and Part-time Hiring
+Preparing For A Season of Summer and Volunteer Staff

 Summer and Volunteer Candidates Need To Be Thoroughly Vetted.

 Spring has sprung and schools have come to the end of their academic year.
 This means that the hustle and bustle of Summer planning begins!
-For organizations and activities that thrive on the increase in summer businesses, this will likely mean increasing staff to handle those needs.
+For organizations and activities that thrive on the increase in summer businesses, this will likely mean adding summary and volunteer staff to handle those needs.

 Some of the areas that may need more staff include:

 We need people, so… what’s the risk of hiring in a hurry?

 Although filling those summer and volunteer spots often follows a sense of urgency, it’s important not to cut corners and skip the employee background screening step.
 Failure to perform compliant background screening can lead to legal and financial setbacks.

 Some risks of not doing background checks on your summer and volunteer (and permanent) candidates include: